-And having said that, there are some items that will be common to each Share of Beef listed below.
+And having said that, there are some items that will be common to each Share of Beef.
+Those items, as well as the general categories for the other items in the bin, are listed below.
 Want to know what ingredients are used in these products?
 Check out our product FAQ

-- 2 x packages of 4 Spicy Beef Sausages
+- 2 x packages of 4 Barese Beef Sausages (Frozen)

 - 1 x 500 mL container of Beef Fat